Androidrwcwride2/android-testdpc/README.md

-Test Device Policy Control (Test DPC) App
+Android.X.Test Device Policy Control (Test DPC) App
 =========================================

 Test DPC is an app designed to help EMMs, ISVs, and OEMs to test their applications and platforms in a Android enterprise managed profile (i.e. work profile).
 It serves as both a sample Device Policy Controller and a testing application to flex the APIs available for Android enterprise.
 It supports devices running Android 5.0 Lollipop or later.